ArcadeTV/neogeo-menu/notes.md

 100208: reset                               ; trigger a reset in the M68K
 10020A: jmp     $c00402.l                   ; jump to "Reset Exception Vector" (same as ROM:00000004)
 ```

+---

+# Vortex Custom Cart

+I'm assuming there are several versions of the V3 cart.
+Pick-n-mix works for some, but not for others.

+As for my custom cart - I've made several menu edits relative to the original dump:
+- I changed the procedure for switching ROMs (it was more convenient for me)
+- I removed (did not add) the return procedure for each game in order to preserve the original game code and checksum.
+- I removed all interaction with the MCU.
+This includes last game saves and software dip-switches.
+If you need and interested in this functionality, you will need to do a few things yourself:
+- provide the bsram file containing the default bsram data for each game;
+- implement interaction with MCU in the menu;
+- (most important) implement interaction with MCU in CPLD.

+---

+# Unibios 4.0

+Disable bios integrity check:

+0x11C62: 66 00 00 E2 -> 4E 71 4E 71 (nop nop)